 Many people are also oblivious as to how their assets and estate will be treated tax-wise when it is passed on to beneficiaries.
 Your wishes may be thwarted if you have not structured your affairs properly, so make sure you have a professional look over your situation.

-There is obviously a lot to take on board here, but a financial planner can relieve stress by giving you a proven system to assess your situation and plan effectively.
-There’s no need to go it alone and a financial planner can help to simplify issues and make decision making a lot clearer.
+There is obviously a lot to take onboard here, but a financial planner can relieve stress by giving you a proven system to assess your situation and plan effectively.
+There’s no need to go it alone and a financial planner will help to simplify issues and make decision making a lot clearer.

 Source: Bridges Financial Services Pty Ltd (Bridges).
 ABN 60 003 474 977.
 ASX Participant.
 AFSL 240837.
 Part of the IOOF group.